Robust Privacy: Inference-Stage Privacy through Certified Robustness

-\paragraph{Results.} Figure~\ref{fig:attack-accuracy-noise} summarizes both the attack success rate (ASR) and the prediction accuracy under different noise scales $\sigma\in[0.01,0.1]$ and sampling sizes $N\in\{10,100\}$.
-The baseline model (without Robust Privacy) achieves an ASR of $73\%$.
-RP reduces ASR as $\sigma$ increases: at $\sigma=0.1$ and $N=100$, ASR drops to $4\%$ while the model still maintains non-trivial accuracy.
-Notably, for a fixed $\sigma$, increasing $N$ from 10 to 100 slightly improves the smoothed classifier's accuracy while further lowering the ASR against it, suggesting that stronger RP instantiations more reliably disrupt the attacker's directional signal, even as the smoothed classifier's prediction accuracy improves.
+\paragraph{Results} Figure~\ref{fig:attack-accuracy-noise} reports attack success rate (ASR) and model accuracy.
+Without RP, the attack achieves $73\%$ ASR.
+RP reduces ASR as $\sigma$ increases: at $\sigma=0.1$ and $N=100$, ASR drops to $4\%$, while the smoothed classifier still maintains non-trivial accuracy.
+At $\sigma=0.03$ and $N=100$, accuracy remains $100\%$ while ASR drops to $44\%$, demonstrating partial mitigation without model performance degradation.
+For a fixed $\sigma$, increasing $N$ from $10$ to $100$ improves utility while further lowering ASR.
+We see a similar phenomenon in the attribute-inference experiment in Section~\ref{sec:moti}: at fixed $\sigma$, raising $N$ from $1000$ to $5000$ both lowers attribute-inference precision and raises test accuracy.
+Across the two experiments, this suggests that RP mitigates the inversion attack by suppressing fine-grained privacy leakage through the inference interface rather than by degrading the model performance.

-Moreover, at $\sigma=0.03$ and $N=100$, the smoothed classifier retains $100\%$ accuracy while ASR drops from $73\%$ to $44\%$.
-This result demonstrates partial mitigation without compromising model performance, highlighting that Robust Privacy mitigates MIAs by enforcing inference-time privacy rather than by degrading the model's performance.
+Figure~\ref{fig:inversion-baseline-tradeoff} compares RP ($N=100$) with DP-SGD and randomized response under the same attack setting.
+The horizontal and vertical axes correspond to attack success rate and prediction accuracy, respectively.
+Therefore, better privacy--utility points lie toward the upper left of the figure, where ASR is lower and accuracy is higher.
+As shown, RP achieves a better privacy--utility tradeoff than DP-SGD and randomized response.
+At high utility, RP with $N=100$ and $\sigma=0.05$ keeps $98.4\%$ accuracy while reducing ASR to $21\%$.
+In contrast, the best high utility DP-SGD point keeps $97.3\%$ accuracy but leaves ASR at $44\%$, and randomized response with $95.0\%$ accuracy leaves ASR at $77\%$, close to the unprotected baseline.
+DP-SGD can reduce ASR further only when utility drops substantially; for example, at $61.7\%$ accuracy, it reaches $17\%$ ASR.
+RP reaches the same $17\%$ ASR at $95.0\%$ accuracy ($\sigma=0.06$, $N=100$).